-EPF research focuses on the sustainability of technological systems.
+EPF research focuses on the sustainability of systems.

 Its goal is to maintain quality of life and well-being through sustainable management of systems and resources.
 It meets the Challenge "Industrial Renewal" of the National Strategy for Research "France Europe 2020".

 - An opening towards research and innovation;

 - A connection between fundamental and applied research;